macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Chrome

 For YouTube and some websites that do not work under Safari, I also install Google Chrome.
 I don’t make it my default browser, but do sign in to my Google account to sync my settings and extensions.
-Again I am using Bitwarden to access my passwords and uBlock origin to block ads.
+I don’t use any extensions on Chrome.
+I also deactivate the Show warning before quitting with CMD+Q option.

 Mail

-I then open Mail.App to sync my emails.
-Meanwhile it syncs, I go through the preferences:
+I then open the Mail app to sync my emails.
+While it syncs, I go through the preferences and make the following changes:

 • New messages sound: None